open-feature/docs.openfeature.dev/docs/getting-started/java.md

 To get started, visit [Spring Initializer](https://start.spring.io/).
 This website allows you to download a pre-configured Spring boot application.

-For our use case, add **Spring Web** from dependencies section and set project metadata to your desired values.
+For our use case, add **Spring Web** from the dependencies section and set the following **project metadata** values,

+- Group: com
+- Artifact: demo

-Download the application using **GENERATE** button.
-Extract the archive and open it in your favourite editor.
+Select a Java version matching your installation and download the application using the **GENERATE** button.
+Extract the archive and open it in your favorite editor.

 ### Step 2: Add dependencies

 Based on the selected build system for Spring Boot application, add OpenFeature Java SDK and flagd provider dependencies to existing dependency management configuration.

-Below examples show dependencies for Maven and Gradle and contains the latest versions at the time of writing this walk-through.
+Given below are dependencies for Maven and Gradle with the latest dependency versions at the time of writing this walk-through.

 <Tabs groupId="dependency">
 <TabItem value="maven" label="Maven">